 It was purely coincidental that I happened to take both the valley tours of Atacama.
 One was the famous Valley of the Moon (Valle de la Luna) tour, which this article is about.
 The other was the Rainbow Valley, Valle del Arcoiris.
 It was mainly because both are half-day tours, and I wasn’t interested in the other ones.

-- Hiking up the dunes of Valle de la Muerte
+- The dunes of Valle de la Muerte

 - Carbon offset information to Atacama Desert, Chile

-I have to admit that when I was on the tour, and even after the tour, I felt like the Salt Cavern stop was not necessary.
-Generally we felt that we just wanted more time at Valle de la Luna.
+I have to admit that when I was on the tour (and even after the tour), I felt like the Salt Cavern stop was not necessary.
+Generally we all felt that we just wanted more time at Valle de la Luna.

 However, after more time has passed, and I think back to this trip, I was glad that we began with the Salt Cavern.
 It was the part of the tour where we got the closest to the salt mountain landscape of the valley, because we had to trek through a tight cavern.
 So we got up close and personal with the cavern walls.

 In fact, it’s so tight that the guide specifically highlighted that anyone who was claustrophobic need not do this part.
 Moreover, for parts of it, it’s dark enough that you need to use your phone for a torchlight.